patrickfreyproductmanagement/patrickfreyproductmanagement.github.io/methods_and_tools/cube.markdown

 In order to be successful with your product or service, it is of utmost importance that it delivers **value** to your customers and its users.

-The CUBUDE method provides a sound approach for identifying and categorizing user needs as well as gaps and opportunities in your offering.
+The CUBE method provides a sound approach for identifying and categorizing user needs as well as gaps and opportunities in your offering.

 ## The Business Perspective